lalitsom/pro-practice/README.md

 * If you want to learn some additional concept or topic, inform me.
 I will add it to extras and questions related to it.
 * you cannot use any library from c++ or java. only the basics default ones. <br>
 In c++ just include <stdio.h><br>
-In java just the java.util.lang and java.io library.
+In java just use the java.util.* (not all features of even this library will work) :P

 ## Level - 1